Northwestern University Feinberg School of Medicine

 Industry $250

-Note: Virtual option provides a live stream on the day of the event and access to the recorded video for 2 weeks afterwards, however, you may ONLY claim credit for watching the LIVE STREAM.
-No credit will be available for watching the recording after event day.
+Note: Virtual option provides a live stream on the day of the event.
+You may ONLY claim credit for watching the LIVE STREAM.

 Target Audience